Pico/mPython – smart car DIY

 Conclusions:

-• ToDo: Changing motor PWMpin(1000Hz) to different frequencies, how does this effect the duty cycles?
+• ToDo: Changing motor PWMpin(1000Hz) to different frequencies, how/does this effect motor performance?

 Overall conclusions